mlavelle2025/mlavelle2025/README.md

 # Message in a bottle

-I'm writing this today because im currently being targeted by a number of psychopaths, one of whom i believe is my cousin Judi.
+I'm writing this today because im currently being targeted by a number of psychopaths, three of whom i believe are my cousin Judi, her mother Patricia, and Elton John.

 Below are listed some of the effects of this targeting and im unsure how to proceed.